 This course provides in depth inquiry into the acute responses and long term adaptations of the human body to various types of exercise from the cellular level to the entire system.
-Emphasis is placed on the physiological changes that occur in response to exercise.
-Other factors can alter the physciological response will also be explored, including gender, age and environment.
+Emphasis is placed on the physiological demands of exercise, metabolic requirements of exercise including macronutrients, bioenergetics and mitochondrial biogenesis as physiological changes that occur in response to exercise.
+Other information that will be explored throughout the course include skeletal-neuromuscular and gastrointestinal physiology, the function and control of the cardiovascular system, pulmonary exercise physiology, immune and endocrine system function, body composition and weight management, environmental stressors, genetics, nutrition, ergogenic aids, and principles for testing and training aerobic power, anaerobic strength, power, and range of motion.